Ali-aw/Operating-System/README.md

 # Features
 Note that generated tickets are valid for a single round only, and a single player can play multiple rounds.
-Once 3 clients are accepted, the Game server generates a Word (MysterWord) and then sends ReadyToStart for all Clients.
-The clients should predict this word they have 10 attempts.
+Once 3 clients are accepted, the Game server generates a Word (MysterWord)
-Finding Near By Hospitals

 Achievements & Rewards

 # Advanced Functions